neamah/Wimmer/README.md

 This information is written to the master excel database.

 NOTE: I've not included the following columns:
-Tranlation Problem
+1)Tranlation Problem
-Countries Where Term Appears
+2)Countries Where Term Appears
-Source Lang
+3)Source Lang
-Partially Coded by Wimmer
+4)Partially Coded by Wimmer
-Name of Coder
+5)Name of Coder
 ==================